Elvstroem: Dam

 Circles of Gold was a 1991 chestnut mare by the Australasian Champion Sire and Broodmare sire Marscay.
 She was bred at Widden Stud, where her sire used to stand.
 Circles of Gold was purchased by McDonald's Licensees - Frank Tagg, Frank Meduri and Gary Moffitt at the sales and raced in their famous gold/white and red colours.

 Circles of Gold faced the starter on 43 occasions, winning 6 and placing in a further 13 races.
 Her most notable victory was the 1995 AJC Oaks, she also placed in the Group 1 Caulfield Cup of 1996 to the now deceased filly Arctic Scent, a race her son would capture in 2004.
 She was a winner of over $900,000 in stakes.

-Her other progeny include Gold Rush, Lady Circles, Hveger, and Haradasun, winner of the 2007 Group 1 George Ryder Stakes and the Group 1 Doncaster Handicap.
+Her other progeny include Gold Rush, Lady Circles, Hveger, and Haradasun, winner of the 2007 Group 1 George Ryder Stakes, the Group 1 Doncaster Handicap and the Group 1 Queen Anne Stakes at Royal Ascot.

 Circles of Gold died at Segenhoe Stud aged 25 on 9 November 2016.